-The plant pathology research programme continues to address several important industry issues.
-Ongoing research on the incidence and distribution of fungal pathogens in young trees is highly relevant, and research was completed on the integrated management of apple scab and post-harvest rots.
-Apple replant disease and various aspects of post-harvest pathology, including the development of alternative fungicides, are also receiving attention.
+The plant pathology research programme continues to address several important industry challenges.
+Ongoing research focuses on the incidence and distribution of fungal pathogens in young trees, crown gall, remote sensing for disease detection and various post-harvest issues.

 Expertise: Phytosanitary and Biosecurity Workgroup | Integrated Pest Management Group